Spatio-temporal modeling of urban extreme rainfall events at high resolution: Statistical estimation of model parameters

 \subsection{Marginal parameter estimation}

-The marginal parameters $(p_0, \xi, \sigma, \kappa)$ are estimated separately at each location $\s \in \Sset$ and then averaged over all locations to obtain a single set of parameters for the entire spatial domain.
-The probability of zero rainfall $p_0$ is estimated by the empirical proportion of zero values at location $\s$ and the EGPD parameters $(\xi, \sigma, \kappa)$ are estimated by maximum likelihood using only positive rainfall values.
+The marginal parameters $(p_0, \xi, \sigma, \kappa)$ are estimated over all locations to obtain a single set of parameters for the whole spatial domain.
+The probability of zero rainfall $p_0$ is estimated by the empirical proportion of zero values and the EGPD parameters $(\xi, \sigma, \kappa)$ are estimated by maximum independence likelihood (\textit{i.e.}, not considering spatiotemporal dependence) using only positive rainfall values.